5 stunning examples of sponsored content to inspire your next campaign

 • Visually, the content is compelling and dynamic, which reflects the Smartsheet product.

-• The written content establishes a clear need for Smartsheet, without running into a hard-sell narrative.
+• It establishes a clear need for Smartsheet without running into a sales pitch.

-• The link at the end gives a bit of context about who Smartsheet is and what marketers can do with the tool — all before readers have to click.
+• The link at the end gives context about Smartsheet and its value to marketers — before readers have to click.

 A tablet and a social media post on AdWeek that reads "When Marketing Goes Haywire: A Survival Guide for Modern Marketers".